 Moreover, employees will appreciate the opportunity to work from home from time-to-time, allowing for flexibility and better work-life balance, which many will view as a work perk, helping you to attract and retain key staff.

-Renting storage space tends to be much less expensive than renting office space, so consider making room for things you do not immediately need by placing them in storage.
+Renting the best storage space tends to be much less expensive than renting office space, so consider making room for things you do not immediately need by placing them in storage.
 If it’s just paperwork you need to file away, there are many companies around who offer reasonably priced document storage, which is handy for temporarily storing important documents away from the office.

 When downsizing, it is a good idea to think about how often you use your meeting room.
 Are you a business that only has in-house client meetings every couple of weeks?
 Do your employees prefer to meet in other areas of the office?